x

 match x, y or z.

-Write a regex that matches first to an A, B,..,or E. Then an arbitrary char followed again by an A, B,..,or E.
+Write a regex that matches first to an A, B,.., E. Then an arbitrary char followed again by an A, B,..,or E.

 regex='YOUR_REG_EX_HERE' # replace the reg-ex string.
 Use char-range two times!